 Temecula Village Phase II (PAs 20-0323, 20-0324, 20-0325, 20-0326): The City is processing a Development Plan for a 134 unit multi-family community built on 7.61 acres; a Tentative Tract Map (TTM 38043) to combine eight (8) existing contiguous parcels into a single parcel; a General Plan Amendment to amend the underlying General Plan Land Use designation of the project site from Professional Office (PO) to Medium Density Residential (M); a Planned Development Overlay Amendment for PDO-5, (Temecula Village).
-The City is working with a consultant to prepare a fiscal impact analysis and with an environmental consultant to prepare and environmental document.
+The City has worked with a consultant to prepare a fiscal impact analysis along with an environmental consultant to prepare and environmental document.
 The project is located on the south side of Rancho California Road, approximately 150 feet west of Cosmic Drive.
+The project is scheduled for City Council on September 13, 2022.
 (COOPER)